 No matter where you are looking to purchase, it's important to understand that STRs are generally classified as rentals less than 30 days.
-If you are planning to rent your home out monthly or for even longer durations there are far less municipal rules.
+If you are planning to rent your home out monthly or for even longer durations there are far less rules.
 If you are planning to use your property as a vacation rental where guests stay for a few days or weeks, this post is for you!

 Within the city limits of Austin, the regulations regarding short term rentals are pretty strict.
 They have a comprehensive permitting process and caps on the number of short term rentals allowed.
 In fact, in the City of Austin, it's almost impossible to get a permit to operate a short term rental for a single family home if it's not your primary residence.

 However, a plethora of nearby Austin suburbs have no STR rules at all, and there are unincorporated areas that aren't subject to any municipal oversight!
 Dive into the list below to know what the regulations are like throughout central Texas.